antiprism/mpd_oled/INSTALL_VOLUMIO.md

         format          "44100:16:2"
 }
 ```
+After editing the file it is important to force Volumio to regenerate
-Force Volumio to regenerate mpd.conf and restart MPD by going to
+mpd.conf and restart MPD.
+Do this by going to the Web UI PLAYBACK OPTIONS
-the Web UI PLAYBACK OPTIONS and clicking on the Audio Outputs save button.
+and clicking on the Audio Outputs save button.

 If the mpd_oled clock does not display the local time then you may need
 to set the system time zone.
 The following command will run a console